Your future Solihull - How can I help?

 • Shift to using low carbon and efficient household appliances when replacing old items with new ones.
 It will help reduce your energy bills and protect the environment.
 Look out for the energy rating on any potential purchases

 • Planning a clear out?
-Before you take a trip to the tip - think about what can be reused.
+Before you take a trip to Bickenhill Household Waste and Recycling Centre (tip), think about what can be reused.
 Donate your old clothes to clothes banks or charity shops.
-You’ll often find clothes banks at supermarkets
+You’ll often find clothes banks at supermarkets.

-• After you’ve sorted out what you can reuse, take a trip to the tip where you can recycle a wide variety of items.
+• After you’ve sorted out what you can reuse, take a trip to Bickenhill Household Waste and Recycling Centre (tip) where you can recycle a wide variety of items.
 Book your slot here.

 • Struggling to recycle certain items?
-Take a look at the TerraCycle website, an innovative recycling company which specialises in typically hard-to-recycle waste.
+TerraCycle are an innovative recycling company which specialises in hard-to-recycle waste.
+You can also find out what you can recycle at home or in your local area on Recycle Now.

 • Get composting – we’ve teamed up with getcomposting.com to provide you with exclusive offers on home compost bins, water butts and other green products.